 Iowa's natural resources plates include the state bird and flower, pheasant, eagle, buck and a Brook trout.
 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Experience Iowa's natural beauty and all the fun our state parks offer.
 Make your online reservation for state park cabins, camping sites, shelters and lodges.

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Iowa DNR Customer Service

 Contact Information by County

-The color of the flathead catfish is dark to olive-brown with dark brownish mottlings on the sides, especially in the younger fishes.
-After inhabiting waters that flow over sand or light bottoms, adults are often light tan or even yellowish in color.
+The Flathead Catfish is dark to olive-brown with dark brownish mottlings on the sides, especially in the younger fish.
+After living in waters that flow over sand or light bottoms, adults are often light tan or even yellowish in color.
 The anal fin is very short with only 15 to 17 rays.
 The head is broad and flat, and the tail is square or very slightly notched.
 The jaws are heavy, and the lower mandible is longer than the upper.

-The flathead catfish is a "big-water" species of fish, found quite commonly and widely distributed throughout the Great Border Rivers, in the large interior streams and in the flood control reservoirs (Coralville, Saylorville, Rathbun and Red Rock).
-Few specimens have been reported from the natural lakes and man-made lakes, but check the stocking records to see if Flathead Catfish have been stocked at your favorite lake.
+The Flathead Catfish is a "big-water" species of fish, found commonly and widely distributed throughout the Great Border Rivers, in the large interior streams and in the flood control reservoirs (Coralville, Saylorville, Rathbun and Red Rock).
+Few fish have been reported from the natural lakes and man-made lakes, but check the stocking records to see if Flathead Catfish have been stocked at your favorite lake.